MixinNetwork/mixin.network/docs/blog/2021/zktube-labs-establishes-strategic-partnership-with-mixin-network/README.md

 It utilizes zero-knowledge proof to offer solutions to the problems and issues of expansion, data availability, privacy for Ethereum, and all data is synchronized and stored on the [zkTube mainnet](https://zktube.io/). zkTube is poised to become the best Layer 2 environment for payments with no more than 0.01 cents per transaction, and TPS up to 3000+.
 It offers great value for people.
 Soon, it will be a point for financial institutions to move to Ethereum, to provide a more friendly payment system worldwide.

-zkTube’s global community includes 60,000 members from Australia, Arabia, Russia, Vietnam, China, and South Korea.
+zkTube's global community includes 60,000 members from Australia, Arabia, Russia, Vietnam, China, and South Korea.

 Mixin Network is a simple UTXO transaction network, focused on transaction functionalities and privacy protection, which is composed of a single theoretically permanent Kernel, many dynamic Domains and different multipurpose Domain Extensions, to formulate an extended star topology.
 Kernel has a simple logic, it can achieve almost unlimited concurrency performance.